jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 - misunderstood the prompt; had to be reprompted with clearer wording
 - didn't realize that the `Artist` entity was for users, wanted to create a new `User` entity
-- produced invalid prisma code (hallucinated pragmas `@oneToManyInverse` and `manyToManyInverse` instead of the actual `@relation` pragma)
+- produced invalid prisma code (hallucinated pragmas `@oneToManyInverse` and `@manyToManyInverse` instead of the actual `@relation` pragma)
 - deleted the `GroupMembership` entity entirely, and removed many attributes from other entities

 ### Cline Qwen3

-- seems to have been overwhelmed by Cline's large prompt.
+- If I disrecard the `<think></think>` blocks, it's not too verbose, but cline just showed them verbatim, so it was soooo verbose
-- Didn't come up with any useful changes
+- Got the EventPhase right?

 ### Cline Deepseek R1 (14b)